SandraKhoury/hw1/README.md

 # Homework 2

 Use this repository to submit your solution to homework 1.
-The questions are on Teams in a pdf file
+The questions are on Teams in a pdf file.

 ## Instructions
 1. Download fsm.zip on your computer and unpack it.
 Open fsa.html with your browser.